-The treatment has two essential objectives: ablation or destruction of the tissue where the impacts of photocoagulation were felt and form scars on the retina in order to produce adhesion between the layers of the retina and the pigment epithelium of retina.
+The treatment has two essential objectives: ablation or destruction of the tissue where the impacts of photocoagulation were felt and the formation of scars on the retina in order to produce adhesion between the layers of the retina and the pigment epithelium of retina.

-There are currently multiple laser emission systems in the same application which reduce treatment time and minimise any potential irritation the patient may suffer.
+There are currently multiple laser emission systems in the same application, meaning that the treatment time is reduced and any potential discomfort is minimised.